Don’t Pat Your Head to Death

 Rat Tail Combs

 This three-prong tool is similar to a hair pick.
 It is relatively long but has a curve to it.
-The scalp soother is the ideal tool to use to scratch that itch on your head and in between your weave.
-This tool is another multifunctional tool that can be used during wash day also.
+The scalp soother is the ideal tool to scratch that itch on your head and get in between those tight weave tracks.
+The scalp soother is another multifunctional tool that can also be used during wash day.

 Apply dry shampoo directly to your scalp.
-It acts as a sort of cooling spray when applied to your scalp as opposed to your hair.
-On top of serving as a cooling agent, dry shampoo helps pull excess oils and dirt from your scalp: the main reason for the itching.
-For women with thicker hair, in my experiences, this does not take the place of regular shampoo as it can make your hair sticky and weigh it down.
-So remember, apply directly to the scalp to receive that itch.
+It acts as a cooling spray when applied to your scalp instead of your hair.
+On top of serving as a cooling agent, dry shampoo helps pull excess oils, dirt, and debris from your scalp: the main reason for the itching.

 Reasons why your scalp is itchy

-It's best that before you buy tools or products to relieve the itch, know what is irritating first.
-Knowing precautions will always save your time, effort and money and who doesn't want to save!
+Before buying tools or products to relieve the itch, first, it's best to know what irritates your scalp.
+Knowing precautions will permanently save your time, effort, and money, and who doesn't want to save?!

-A dry scalpThe main reason for your hair to itch once your hair extensions are in place.
-Always make sure you are using moisturizing products before getting your hair extensions installed.
-Do not use too much oil though as it will cause your hair to become dirty and where there is dirt, there will be an irritation.
-Don't be afraid to wash, moisturize and condition your install in between salon visits if you see fit.
+Please do not use too much oil, as it will cause your hair to become dirty, and where there is dirt, there will be irritation.
+Don't be afraid to wash, moisturize and condition your installation. between salon visits if you see fit.

 Your Braid foundation is too tight